Level/classic-level/README.md

 ### `db.open([options][, callback])`

 Open the database.
 The `callback` function will be called with no arguments when successfully opened, or with a single error argument if opening failed.
+The database has an exclusive lock (on disk): if another process or instance has already opened the underlying LevelDB store at the given `location` then opening will fail with error code [`LEVEL_LOCKED`](https://github.com/Level/abstract-level#errors).
 If no callback is provided, a promise is returned.
 Options passed to `open()` take precedence over options passed to the database constructor.

 The optional `options` object may contain: